yaomeng1/PersonalizedStrategyUpdates/README.md

-Note: To run the code, make sure that all files are in the same folder.
+Note: to run the code, make sure that all files are in the same folder.